SARDONYX-sard/awesome-stars/README.md

 ## TypeScript

+- [wclr/ts-node-dev](https://github.com/wclr/ts-node-dev) - Compiles your TS app and restarts when files are modified.
 - [svenstaro/upload-release-action](https://github.com/svenstaro/upload-release-action) - Upload files to a GitHub release
 - [microcmsio/react-hooks-use-modal](https://github.com/microcmsio/react-hooks-use-modal) - This is a customizable modal with react-portal.
 - [Platane/snk](https://github.com/Platane/snk) - 🟩⬜ Generates a snake game from a github user contributions graph and output a screen capture as animated svg or gif